Trish Keenan: Career

-Soon after moving to Moseley, Keenan formed a musical duo called Hayward Winters, and subsequently met James Cargill at a 1960s psychedelic revival club.
-The two of them formed a relationship over their shared interest and formed a folk band, Pan Am Flight Bag.
+Soon after moving to Moseley, Keenan formed a band called KOB in 1992 with local Solihull musicians Jude Owens and Adrian Baker.
+Some time in 1993, the group became a duo named Hayward Winters after Baker left.
+Keenan subsequently met James Cargill at a 1960s psychedelic revival club who then played bass for Hayward Winters.
+Soon after, the two of them formed a relationship over their shared interest and formed an improv band, Pan Am Flight Bag.
 The band was short-lived, only performing two gigs before they reformed in 1996 as Broadcast, which included guitarist Tim Felton, drummer Steve Perkins, and keyboardist Roj Stevens.

-With Broadcast, Keenan released a total of five studio albums, including The Noise Made by People (2000), Haha Sound (2003), and Tender Buttons (2005); Keenan wrote the latter while her father was dying of cancer.
+With Broadcast, Keenan released a total of five studio albums, including The Noise Made by People (2000), Haha Sound (2003) and Tender Buttons (2005); Keenan wrote the latter while her father was dying of cancer.
 In 2009 the group released a collaborative album Broadcast and The Focus Group Investigate Witch Cults of the Radio Age, with The Focus Group, the music project of graphic designer Julian House (who also designed all of Broadcast's album sleeves).

 Keenan lived in and near Birmingham throughout her life, and her music career was based there.
 In an interview with Billboard, she said: "There's really a down tone in Birmingham.
 People here definitely underplay themselves.
 There's definitely a lack of confidence, and almost a resignation and defeatism among musicians here."

 Artistry

 Musical style

 Keenan possessed an alto vocal range.
-Music critics noted Keenan's vocals as "childlike" and "alluringly aloof," often "woven within squishy analog synths, pastoral melodies, and mod-style rhythms."
-In a review published in Spin in 2001, Keenan's vocals and instrumentation alongside bandmate James Cargill were likened to being "stuck in a time warp–the sound of '70s wife-swapping parties with beanbags and unhappy children serving sausages on sticks."
+Music critics noted Keenan's vocals as "childlike" and "alluringly aloof", often "woven within squishy analog synths, pastoral melodies and mod-style rhythms."
+In a review published in Spin in 2001, Keenan's vocals and instrumentation alongside bandmate James Cargill were likened to being "stuck in a time warp—the sound of '70s wife-swapping parties with beanbags and unhappy children serving sausages on sticks".
 Keenan often explored cut-up lyric techniques, inspired partly by her interest in the occult.

 Performances

-Keenan suffered from stage fright in the beginnings of her career, and earned a reputation for "shoegazing onstage introversion."
+Keenan suffered from stage fright in the beginning of her career, and earned a reputation for "shoegazing onstage introversion".
 As the band progressed, however, Keenan's stage fright receded: "I used to get nervous like the whole of that day of the show, and now it only happens the moment I walk onstage," she said in a 1998 interview.
 "When you listen to me sing my first line, you can always tell my heart is in my throat.
 Headlining gigs is a confidence booster."